102 ways to save energy at home (Updated November 2024)

 – Hunt down draughts

 Gaps around windows and entrances let cold drafts in and warm air out.
-To reduce your heating bill, you can either use a professional service or DIY methods to seal any holes and keep precious heat inside where it’s needed.
+To reduce your heating bill you can use a professional service or DIY methods to seal any holes and keep precious heat inside.

 – Block under your doorways